 Torlano continues.
 “Neighbors were yelling at us in distress as fire consumed the house and threatened their homes and the other precious exposures – the forest.
-After completing my walk around and reporting to dispatch we still don’t have water on the fire.”
+After completing my walk-around, I report to dispatch we still don’t have water on the fire.”

 Firefighter Poelman describes what the team was doing as Captain Torlano made her assessment.

-“We located the nearest hydrant, and Firefighter Murdoch executed his assignment.
-He grabbed the hydrant bag from the back of the engine and began unreeling the 4” line that would deliver water from the hydrant to the engine.
+“We located the nearest hydrant, and Firefighter Murdoch grabbed the hydrant bag from the back of the engine and began unreeling the 4″ line that would deliver water from the hydrant to the engine.
 He wrapped it around the hydrant and secured it.
-The truck then moved forward towards the fire, neatly spooling out the line.
-Murdoch went through the process of readying the hydrant.
-Clear any obstructions around the hydrant.
-Remove the hydrant cap.
-Open the valve and flush out any debris.
-Close the valve.
-Connect and secure the hose to the hydrant.
-Reopen the valve when the engine was connected at the other end.
+The truck then moved towards the fire, neatly spooling out the line.
+Murdoch readied the hydrant.
+Clear obstructions, remove the hydrant cap, open the valve and flush out debris.
+Close the valve, connect and secure the hose to the hydrant.
+Re-open the valve when the engine connects at the other end.”

 Captain Torlano adds, “My firefighter at the hydrant is the one in-town reserve.
 He is like a Jedi – extremely knowledgeable and methodical.
 I am grateful he was there.”

-The 4” line is connected to the water source.
-It is now Engineer Michael Burkey’s turn.
+With the 4″ line connected to the water source, it’s Engineer Michael Burkey’s turn.

 As the Engineer on the crew, Michael Burkey’s responsibilities are critical and time-sensitive.
 He shares his view of the response.

-“We knew the call was serious, because the tones kept sounding, indicating a significant event requiring a significant response.
+“We knew the call was serious because the tones kept sounding, indicating a significant event requiring a significant response.
 As I drove the engine towards the fire, I recalled that I had been on this very street hours earlier responding to a medical assist call.
-We approached the intersection and got a good look at the fire that was cutting through the light fog and lighting up the night sky.
-Priority one was locating the hydrant, and positioning the engine where the supply line and tools could be deployed quickly and safely.
-Once that was done, I drove the engine towards the fire, stopping just forward of the house.
-This gave us the best view of the scene and more importantly allowed us to lay out our lines cleanly without unnecessary obstacles.
-I secured the engine, chocking the wheels front and back.
+We approached the intersection and got a good look at the fire cutting through the light fog and lighting up the night sky.
+Priority one was locating the hydrant and positioning the engine where we could deploy the supply line and tools quickly and safely.
+I then drove the engine towards the fire, stopping just forward of the house.
+This position gave us the best view of the scene and, more importantly, allowed us to lay out our lines cleanly without unnecessary obstacles.
+I secured the engine, chocking the front and back of the wheels.
 Then, I disconnected the end of the main supply line from its mooring and reattached it to the engine pump.
-I signalled Tim Murdoch that we were ready to receive water.”
+I signaled Tim Murdoch that we were ready to receive water.”

 We all finish getting our scba’s on to protect our airways, and I notice there is still no water on the fire… the neighbors are getting anxious as am I… I see hands raised, yelling, fists- I have no more bodies…Captain Torlano